machdyne/kakao/README.md

   - [Konfekt](https://machdyne.com/product/konfekt-computer)
   - [Noir](https://machdyne.com/product/noir-computer)

+Kakao may also work with other boards supported by [linux-on-litex-vexriscv](https://github.com/litex-hub/linux-on-litex-vexriscv).

-Note: There is a [reward](https://machdyne.com/bounties/) for adding Linux support to our ICE40-based FPGA computers.
+Note: There is a [reward](https://machdyne.com/bounties/) for adding Linux support to our ICE40HX-based FPGA computers.

 ## Applications